SAVE THE DATE

-Guest Artist Spring Festival
+Guest Artist from 2017 Spring Festival

 People flock to ALEXIS WILSON’S captivating and unique presence.
 Lean in a bit closer and understand her personal story plus the breadth of her endless jaw dropping talents and all you want is more.
 Although she comes from first class ballet and Broadway stock, you would never know it from her easy and non-pretentious manner.
 Her mother was a prima ballerina, her father a celebrated Broadway choreographer.
 She was born in Europe and bred in New York City where she was a professional dancer.
 She has performed classically and commercially all over the world.
 Alexis earned her B.F.A. in drama from the prestigious Carnegie-Mellon University.
 After retiring from dancing, she acted in commercials and later became a casting associate.
 She has produced and directed numerous theatrical productions, as well as fund raising events – all with great success.
 Alexis has written and published poetry, a full length musical, made contributions to a variety of published works, and self-published her recent memoir, Not So Black and White.
 She is currently working on a book of non-fiction about her self-publishing process, a one- woman show for New York, and a screenplay.